ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

           },

-          "hash": "sha256(sha256 hash in hex format of the previous data block + sha256 of the current data block in hex format before encryption)",
+          "hash": "sha256(sha256 hash in hex format of the previous data block + sha256 hash in hex format of the current data block before encryption)",

           "sessionKey": "encrypted with MOSIP public key (dynamically selected based on the uri) and encoded session key biometric",